larsmoan/INFS4203/README.md

 - [ ] Creating decision tree classifier with k-fold CV.
 - [ ] Creating random forest classifier with k-fold CV.

-  Of course, here's a simplified and concise `README.md` focusing on the basics of downloading and using Poetry for your project:

 ---

 # My Python Project